beevelop/TSHITS/README.md

   volume mounts.

 ## Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Pull requests are highly welcomed.
+Feel free to keep the images up-to-date, add new configuration capabilities, introduce service specific READMEs and notes.
+Just spread the love of using simple Docker-Compose files ❤️